Understanding Logic and Reason

 That line of reasoning is actually valid, even though nothing in the story is fact-based.

-We can say the line of reasoning was “logical,” as it followed a rule-set… but I certainly would describe it as logic.
+We can say the line of reasoning was “logical,” as it followed a rule-set… but I certainly would describe it as “logic-of-the-highest-order”.

 Meanwhile, if I say, “I believe in Santa, and I want Santa to get me a unicorn, so I’m going to go steal stuff…” that reasoning is not very good.
 Santa doesn’t get bad kids presents, so stealing stuff is not (logically speaking) going to net one a Unicorn.
 In other words, my logic was off in my reasoning, so my reasoning was not good.